Jon Reddick

-Jon Reddick is an American pop/rock musician and pastor from Memphis, Tennessee.
+Jon Reddick is an American contemporary Christian musician and pastor from Memphis, Tennessee.

 Career

 God, Turn It Around (2019–2022)

 Reddick released his debut single, "You Keep Hope Alive", on April 26, 2019.
 He later released a version of the song featuring Mandisa.
 The song peaked at No. 17 on the Billboard Hot Christian Songs chart.
 On October 11 of that year, he released "God, Turn It Around", which hit No. 4 on Hot Christian Songs.
 In 2022, "God, Turn It Around" received several award nominations, including Worship Recorded Song of the Year at the GMA Dove Awards and Breakout Single of the Year at the K-Love Fan Awards.

 On May 18, 2022, Reddick released his debut studio album, God, Turn It Around, through Gotee Records.

 No Fear (2023–present)

 On January 9, 2023, Reddick released "I Believe It (The Life of Jesus)".
 In 2023, the song was nominated for several awards, including Worship Song of the Year at the K-Love Fan Awards and Contemporary Song of the Year at the NRT We Love Awards, and in 2024, it was nominated for Song of the Year at the GMA Dove Awards.
 The song went on to hit No. 2 on the Billboard Hot Christian Songs chart.
 The following single, "Don't Fight Alone", was released on November 10, 2023, charting at No. 43 on the Hot Christian Songs chart.

 In 2023, Reddick was nominated for New Artist of the Year at the GMA Dove Awards.
 That year, he also appeared TobyMac's Hits Deep Tour.

 On January 13, 2025, he released the song "No Fear", scoring his first No. 1 hit on Christian Airplay, while also peaking at No. 11 on the Hot Christian Songs.
 It remained at No. 1 on the Christian Airplay for 10 consecutive weeks, tying it with "That's Who I Praise" by Brandon Lake and "I Thank God" by JWLKRS Worship and Housefires as the longest time spent at No. 1 on that chart in the 2020s.
 The song served as the title track for Reddick's second studio album, No Fear, which was released on May 30, 2025, through Gotee Records.